Kids love Yorkies.

 Yorkies Sleep Peacefully

-Should I Get a Yorkie For My Family or Not?
+Should I Get A Yorkie For My Family?

-You should particularly be more concerned about how your kids will interact with the young lad.
+You should be particularly concerned about how your kids will interact with the furriest family member.
 Take your time to train them on the necessary precautions when interacting with a Yorkie.

-Also, inform them that Yorkies need regular but not too much exercise since they might burn all their energy.
-Therefore, put a routine schedule on that dictates when your kids should play with her.
+Also, inform them that Yorkies need regular exercise, but not too much of it, since they might burn through all their energy.
+It is best to set up a schedule that dictates when your kids can have playtime with the dog.

-However, if you don’t have any kids yet, then you should be sure that you can cater for the extra time.
-That’s because Yorkies really need a lot of attention and love from their masters.
-If you can’t have enough time with her, then you should probably book a pet sitter for such instances.
-Regardless of the decision you choose, I guarantee you that you won’t regret having a Yorkie in your home.
+If you don’t have any kids yet, make sure that you have enough free time to offer your new pup.
+Yorkies need a lot of attention and love from their masters.
+If you can’t spend enough time with your Yorkie, you should probably book a pet sitter.